Z3R0-cmd/VRVex-Base/README.md

 ![Screenshot](https://raw.githubusercontent.com/Z3R0-cmd/VRVex-Base/master/Screenshot%202020-09-28%20191710.png)

-Thats it.
+That's it.

 ### Contributing

-If you have modified it in any way and think t is better than the currently released version, Just send it to me and I will post it as a release.
+If you have modified it in any way and think it is better than the currently released version, Just send it to me and I might post it as a release.